 Blenders are ideal for making soups, juices and smoothies and are seen as a trendy addition to the kitchen.
 But as with any other electrical gadget, they pose a risk if used incorrectly.

-- When buying a new blender, always buy from a reputable dealer, and follow the manufacturer’s instructions.
+- When buying a new blender, always follow the manufacturer’s instructions.

 - Use our free online checker to see if you have any recalled electrical items.